 2. Lack of Rest will Eventually Catch up with You

 On that same vein, the lack of rest days makes this challenge both incredibly hard on the first days, since you’re extremely sore, and also unsustainable as a long term training strategy.
 Your body needs rest, your muscles break down when you exercise, and grow during rest.

-This can be easily fixed by adding weights, adding reps, using harder variations of the exercises or a mix of all three.
+This can be easily fixed by adding weights (as I had mentioned earlier, a pair of dumbbells could do the trick, provided it’s not an insanely heavy one like the millennium dumbbell), adding reps, using harder variations of the exercises or a mix of all three.
 However, as it is, the challenge is nothing but a fun way to step back into fitness.
 Anyone looking to make continuous progress is gonna have to look elsewhere for a long term training strategy.

 Do I Think You Should Try this Challenge?